 BEFORE THE PUBLIC UTILITIES COMMISSION OF OHIO

-Cynthia Wingo,)
+Cynthia Wingo, )

-Complainant,)

-v.))
+)

+Complainant, )

+)

+V. ) Case No. 16-2401-EL-CSS

+)

-Nationwide Energy Partners, LLC, et al.,)
+Nationwide Energy Partners, LLC, )

-Respondents.)

-Case No. 17-2002-EL-CSS
+)

+Respondent. )

 MOTION TO INTERVENE OF OHIO POWER COMPANY

 Pursuant to R.C.
 4903.221 and Ohio Adm.
-Code 4901-1-11, Ohio Power Company ("AEP Ohio") moves to intervene in these proceedings, which concern allegations that Respondents have unlawfully provided retail electric service within AEP Ohio's certified territory.
+Code 4901-1-11, Ohio Power Company ("AEP Ohio") moves to intervene in these proceedings, which concern allegations that Respondent Nationwide Energy Partners, LLC has unlawfully provided retail electric service within AEP Ohio's certified territory.
 As set forth more fully in the accompanying memorandum in support, AEP Ohio has a direct, real, and substantial interest in these proceedings that is not adequately represented by existing parties.
 AEP Ohio is situated such that the disposition of this case may impair or impede its ability to protect that interest.
 AEP Ohio's participation in these proceedings will not cause undue delay, will not unjustly prejudice any existing party, and will contribute to the just resolution of the issues raised in this case.

-Accordingly, AEP Ohio respectfully requests that the Public Utilities Commission of

-Ohio grant this timely request to intervene and that AEP Ohio be made a party of record in this

-case.